 Investments of the University's endowment funds are pooled, unless required to be separately invested by the donor.
 If a donor has not provided specific instructions, state law permits the Board of Trustees to authorize for expenditure the net appreciation, realized and unrealized, of the investments of the endowment funds.
-Under the "Uniform Prudent Management of Institutional Funds Act" (UPMIFA), authorized by the North Carolina General Assembly on March 19, 2009, the Board may also appropriate expenditures from eligible nonexpendable balances if deemed prudent and necessary to meet program outcomes and for which such spending is not specifically prohibited by the donor agreements.
+Under the Uniform Prudent Management of Institutional Funds Act (UPMIFA), authorized by the North Carolina General Assembly on March 19, 2009, the Board may also appropriate expenditures from eligible nonexpendable balances if deemed prudent and necessary to meet program outcomes and for which such spending is not specifically prohibited by the donor agreements.
 However, a majority of the University's endowment donor agreements prohibit spending of nonexpendable balances and therefore the related nonexpendable balances are not eligible for expenditure.
 During the year, the Board did not appropriate expenditures from eligible nonexpendable endowment funds.

 Investment return of the University's endowment funds is predicated on the total return concept (yield plus appreciation).
 The non-mandatory spending policy is to take annual withdrawals on August 1 of each year in the annual amount of 5% of a three-year rolling average of the market value of the endowment.
 The investment manager is expected to liquidate such investments as may be necessary to accomplish this objective, while still maintaining a balanced portfolio.
-At June 30, 2019, endowment net position of \$4,673,898.12 was available to be spent, of which \$4,531,380.25 was classified in net position as restricted: expendable: scholarships and fellowships and endowed professorships as it is restricted for specific purposes.
+At June 30, 2020, net appreciation of \$4,508,647.45 was available to be spent, of which \$4,356,214.70 was classified in net position as restricted: expendable: scholarships, research, instruction, and other as it is restricted for specific purposes.
 The remaining portion of net appreciation available to be spent is classified as unrestricted net position.

-NOTE 5 - RECEIVABLES
+Note 5 - Receivables

-Receivables at June 30, 2019, were as follows:
+Receivables at June 30, 2020, were as follows:

-Gross Less Allowance for Receivables Doubtful Accounts Net Receivables Current Receivables: Students \$ 1,318,103.97 \$ 773,615.64 \$ 544,488.33 Accounts 268,689.52 268,689.52 Intergovernmental 1,267,798.16 1,267,798.16 Grant Sponsors 426,976.26 426,976.26 Total Current Receivables \$ 3,281,567.91 \$ 773,615.64 \$ 2,507,952.27 Notes Receivable: Notes Receivable - Current: Federal Loan Programs \$ 265,346.66 \$ 0.00 \$ 265,346.66 Institutional Student Loan Programs 6,026.60 6,026.60 Total Notes Receivable - Current \$ 271,373.26 \$ 0.00 \$ 271,373.26
+Gross Receivables Less Allowance for Doubtful Accounts Net Receivables Current Receivables: Students \$ 1,648,337.92 \$ 1,007,500.03 \$ 640,837.89 Accounts 389,238.65 - 389,238.65 Intergovernmental 754,359.58 - 754,359.58 Grant Sponsors 121,062.54 121,062.54 Total Current Receivables \$ 2,912,998.69 \$ 1,007,500.03 \$ 1,905,498.66 Notes Receivable: Notes Receivable - Current: Institutional Student Loan Programs \$ 6,026.60 \$ - \$ 6,026.60